MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

     ```python
     qsharp.init(project_root = './Teleportation_project')
     ```
-1. If you are using only Q# files in VS Code, when you open a Q# file, the compiler searches for the *qsharp.json* manifest file, determines the project root folder, and then scans the subfolder for \*.qs files.
+1. If you are using only Q# files in VS Code, when you open a Q# file, the compiler searches for the qsharp.json manifest file, determines the project root folder, and then scans the subfolder for \*.qs files.

 > [!NOTE]
 > You can also manually create the manifest file and the `/src` folder in step 2.

 ## Example project

-This quantum teleportation program is an example of a Q# project based the folder structure shown earlier, and runs on the local simulator in VS Code.
+This quantum teleportation program is an example of a Q# project based the single folder structure shown earlier, and runs on the local simulator in VS Code.
 To run the program on Azure Quantum hardware or third-party simulators, see [Get started with Q# programs and VSCode ](xref:microsoft.quantum.submit-jobs) for steps to compile your program and connect to your Azure workspace.

 The example uses this directory structure:

 * **Teleportation_project**
     * *qsharp.json*
     * **src**
-        *  *RunTeleport.qs*
+        *  *Main.qs*
         *  **TeleportOperations**
-            * *Teleport.qs*
+            * *TeleportLib.qs*
             * **PrepareState**
-                * *PrepareState.qs*
+                * *PrepareStateLib.qs*

 The *qsharp.json* manifest file contains the *author* and *license* fields: